nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/database-configuration/postgresql.md

 If there is no enough shared memory you will have an explicit error message and you should try with a bigger `kernel.shmmax` value.

-Once PostgreSQL starts properly with the chosen&nbsp;`kernel.shmmax`&nbsp;value, it should be registered in the `/etc/sysctl.conf` file by adding the following line.
+Once PostgreSQL starts properly with the chosen `kernel.shmmax` value, it should be registered in the `/etc/sysctl.conf` file by adding the following line.

 ```
 kernel.shmmax = <SHMMAX_VALUE>

 ```

-Using `effective_cache_size`&nbsp;PostgreSQL is informed of how much memory the system will use for disk caching.
+Using `effective_cache_size` PostgreSQL is informed of how much memory the system will use for disk caching.
 This is used as a hint when executing queries, note that this memory _is not allocated_ by PostgreSQL itself.

 To set `effective_cache_size` value, you need to run your application once and check how much memory is used by system cache.
 This can be done using the free command and using the `free` value for `-/+ buffers/cache`.
 Then you can set this value in the configuration: